The Color Purple

 What's the story?

-In this inspiring, wrenching drama based on Alice Walker's Pulitzer Prize-winning novel, Whoopi Goldberg plays Celie, a Southern woman who has been abused all her life.
+In this inspiring, wrenching drama based on Alice Walker's Pulitzer Prize-winning novel THE COLOR PURPLE, Whoopi Goldberg plays Celie, a Southern woman who has been abused all her life.
 Her current abuser is her husband, Mister (Danny Glover).
 Various women in her life slowly help Celie find strength in herself.
 Eventually, correspondence with her sister in Africa gives Celie the courage to stand up to Mister.
-THE COLOR PURPLE marks director Steven Spielberg's stab at a serious historical drama after the much lighter fare of the first two Indiana Jones movies.
+This film marks director Steven Spielberg's stab at a serious historical drama after the much lighter fare of the first two Indiana Jones movies.

 Is it any good?

 This movie isn't for the weak of heart; it deals with real, traumatic issues, including child abuse, sexual abuse, racism, and sexism.
 But for teens who can weather the subject matter, the story of a woman's journey from abuse to independence is inspiring.
 There's a great deal to admire in this sweeping epic, starting with the simple fact that complex African-American characters like those presented here are rarely seen in American movies.
 Goldberg, nominated for a Best Actress Oscar, shines as the abused Celie, as does Glover as her brutish husband.
 Oprah Winfrey made a memorable impression as the strong-willed Sofia even before she was a household name.